dariovetrano03/dariovetrano03/README.md

 - 👋 Hi, I’m @dariovetrano03
-- 👀 I’m interested in aerospace engineering and solar physics!
+- 👀 I’m interested in Aerospace engineering and Solar physics!
-- 🌱 I’m currently learning to make things that do not explode
+- 🌱 I’m currently involved in founding a new student team on Urban Air Mobility
 - 💞️ I’m looking to collaborate on everything interests me and you :)
 - 📫 How to reach me (student mail): dario.vetrano@studenti.polito.it